mgrygles/buildstuff2020-workshop/README.md

 * __Knative Serving__ is responsible for deploying and running containers, also networking and auto-scaling.
 Auto-scaling allows scale to zero and is probably the main reason why Knative is referred to as Serverless platform.
 * __Knative Eventing__ allows to connect Knative services (deployed by Knative Serving) or other Kubernetes deployments with events or streams of events.

-This workshop will **focus on Knative Serving** and will cover the following topics:
+This workshop will **focus on a quick deployment using Knative Serving** and will cover the following topics:

 1. Prerequisites (access to an OpenShift cluster, work environment, etc.)